briancpark/mm/README.md

 # DGEMM Benchmarks for NumS
 A small case study to compare popular DGEMM libraries with NumS.
-Here, we explore different kinds of optimizations with MPI, MKL, etc.
+Here, we explore different kinds of optimizations with MPI, MKL, etc. Benchmarkings were all done on an Intel Xeon processor with 32 cores.
+More details about the CPU are below.

 ## Installation Guide